MusicStudioNYC/PopupGPT/README.md

 ## Memory (or the lack thereof)
 Note that this isn't a chat, there's no memory of what you typed before.
 Every question you ask is like the first time you met.
 If you need a chat conversation experience, use the regular chat.openai.com.

+## Build
+If you want to build an EXE from the AHK source code, you can use teh Ahk2Exe.exe include GUI tool.